Planning Your Trip

 - Many of Munich's best attractions, like the Glockenspiel and Frauenkirche are free.

-- While the Residence, a former Bavarian palace, isn't free, roaming the vast gardens and impressive courtyards.
+- While the Residence, a former Bavarian palace, isn't free, roam the vast gardens and impressive courtyards.

 - In lieu of more expensive restaurant meals, shop at Viktualienmarkt for local and fresh produce, snacks, and other artisan goodies.